MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/hold-town-hall-using-yammer.md

 - Provide town hall objectives to attendees beforehand.
 Share these objectives via email or the event SharePoint site.
 - Only share the most relevant information.
 Ensure the most important information is highlighted to reserve time and to keep your audience engaged.

-### 4. Decide the live event speakers and structure
+### D. Decide the live event speakers and structure

 Invite speakers who align with the message of the town hall.
 If the intent of your event is to report on  quarterly earnings,  recruit people from the finance department who can speak to insights and answer questions.